No Biblical Text Is An Island

 Recently, I had the pleasure of visiting the island of Malta.
 What an amazing experience that was.
 I really enjoyed it.
 It was so wonderful on a whole number of levels" the people, the architecture, the climate, the geography, the language, the sea.
 Great all the way around.

 Now, I enjoy islands.
 I have always been fascinated by islands.
-Generally speaking, I am not too keen about living on an island (I am personally much more comfortable in Jerusalem at 2,500 feet above sea level), but I have fond memories of some trips to islands.
+I am personally much more comfortable in Jerusalem at 2,500 feet above sea level, but I have fond memories of some trips to islands.
 I remember going to Maui once when I was about eight and I loved that trip.
 I hope to go again to visit Hana in Maui again one day.

 So my recent experiences have helped me a little bit I think to put some of my own Biblical studies in perspective and it gives a good opportunity perhaps for some teaching.